 | Undefined scope | Stop new work until documented through change control, or decline it | Change request, amended SOW, or refusal trail |

-Correcting behavior can be straightforward if you do it early.
+Correcting behavior is usually straightforward if you do it early.
 Move approvals back to the named client approver in writing.
 Confirm that your role is to prepare, not finalize.
 Reset on-site work to a stated task block with a documented purpose.
 Ask for a change request before starting anything outside the current SOW.
 The correction should leave an artifact, because a private understanding is not much help later if the written record points the other way.

-Short scripts work best when they are tied to a clear boundary and a documented handoff.
+Short scripts work best when they are tied to a clear boundary and a documented handoff:

 | Short script | Outcome | Handoff |